Wang-Jia-yu-cloud/data-analytics-portfolio/hr-employee-churn-analysis/README.md

 ## Analysis Approach

-The analysis followed a structured workflow combining exploratory analysis, statistical testing, employee segmentation, and predictive modeling.

 **Exploratory Data Analysis**
-Compared satisfaction levels, workload, and tenure distributions between employees who stayed and those who left.
-Key visualizations include KDE plots, scatterplots, and a correlation heatmap.
+Compared satisfaction levels, workload, and tenure between employees who stayed and those who left using KDE plots, scatterplots, and correlation analysis.

 **Hypothesis Testing**
-A Chi-square test was conducted to evaluate whether salary level is associated with employee attrition.
+A Chi-square test was conducted to examine the relationship between salary level and employee attrition.

 **Employee Segmentation**
-K-Means clustering (k=3) was applied to identify groups of employees with similar work patterns and attrition risk profiles.
+K-Means clustering (k = 3) was used to identify groups of employees with similar work patterns and attrition risk.

-**Modeling**
+**Predictive Modeling**
-Four predictive models were trained and compared:
+Four models were trained and compared: Logistic Regression, Decision Tree, Random Forest, and XGBoost.
+Hyperparameters were optimized using GridSearchCV.
-- Logistic Regression (baseline)
-- Decision Tree
-- Random Forest
-- XGBoost

-Hyperparameter tuning was performed using GridSearchCV.

 **Evaluation**
-Models were evaluated using precision, recall, F1-score, accuracy, and AUC-ROC on a held-out test dataset (80/20 split).
+Hyperparameters were tuned using GridSearchCV with cross-validation on the training set.
+The best-performing model was then evaluated on the held-out test set using accuracy, precision, recall, F1-score, and AUC-ROC.

 ---

 ## Key Insights

-### Three employee segments show very different attrition risks
+### Employee segments show large differences in attrition risk

 ![Employee Clusters](employee_clusters.png)

-K-Means clustering identified three employee segments with significantly different attrition risks.
+K-Means clustering identified three distinct employee segments with very different attrition rates.

 | Cluster | Label | Satisfaction | Monthly Hours | Tenure | Attrition Rate |
 |---------|-------|-------------|---------------|--------|----------------|